 The packet of tissues represents our feelings, which are in abundance in these Covid-19 days.
 Loss, joy, frustration, boredom, peace, despair, loneliness.
 Some of us live in our feelings and others completely ignore them.
 I’m much better at tuning into everyone else’s feelings rather than my own.

-“Feelings are God’s means of knowing on the door and asking for a conversation” (unknown author)
+“Feelings are God’s means of knocking on the door and asking for a conversation” (unknown author)

 In Ignatius Spirituality we are taught to pray with our feelings: naming them and bringing them before God in conversation.
 I have returned to this exercise as I’ve processed the news of my twin pregnancy and current world events.
 I wrote out a list of all the competing feelings I could recognise in the weeks after finding out we were having twins.
 At the end of my journaling time I felt like God was saying ‘there is space for all of these’.
 It was healing to acknowledge, name and accept all of the emotions.